fpereiro/proof/notes.md

 Then: `əə<S.D of the machine on F-squares only, instructions separated by semi-colons>::

+Interesting: because U uses the F-squares to store the emulated machine's instructions, and the E-squares as its own scratchpad area, it needs schwas on the first F-square and the first E-square to mark the beginning of the tape.

+Also interesting: the schwas that U uses are not encoded, they're just schwas.
+But there are encoded schwas within the emulated machine.

 - PE: "That, by the way, is Turing's first use of the word *instructions* in this paper.
 The word is appropriate here because the configurations of the machines are now playing a different role; they have become instructions to the Universal Machine.
 Earlier (...)
 Turing showed each configuration followed by a semicolon, however, the Universal Machine requires that each instruction *begin* with a semicolon.
 This is just one of several little "bugs" in the description of the Universal Machine."

 - PE: "To illustrate the workings of U, let's supply it with a simple M. This machine is a simplified form of the machine that prints alternating 0s and 1s."